vantahawk/Graph_Learning_Group6/README.md

 Training is always done on ZINC_Train.
 The same info can also be found with the `--help` or `-h` flag like so: `python main.py -h`

+EDIT: Argument parser was changed in Benedict's fork.
+See `--help`.

 Since scatter_sum often yielded the best results, it may suffice to run only that like so: `python main.py -s sum`

 The remaining exercises 1-5 are covered by the python files in `src`, where each file covers one exercise: